cda-tum/mmft-iso-designer/examples/generation/all_features_file_suite/generation_benchmark_times.md

-# Timings of the all-feature test suite
+# Timings of the all-feature test suite generation test files

 ## Files